Dolphin Centrifuge

 FAT is routinely offered by OEMs, especially when their customers have the FAT as part of the buying process.

 Specialized centrifuge companies, such as Dolphin Centrifuge, offer FAT and see it as an opportunity to familiarize their customers with the centrifuge.
-It is also a chance for the customer’s operators to get some hands-on experience on the equipment under the supplier’s guidance.
+It is also a chance for the customer’s operators to get some hands-on experience with the equipment under the supplier’s guidance.

 Some generalized centrifuge traders may offer FAT if specifically requested.
 It will depend upon the system integrator's actual testing location and availability, who may not be the seller.